Denilson-Semedo/Denilson-Semedo/README.md

 ### Hi there 🙂
-My name is Denilson Tavares from Cabo Verde (cv).
+My name is Denilson Tavares from Cabo Verde 🇨🇻.
 I'm a student of computer engineering, i'm currently learning the react framework and it's been a great experience.
 I'm passionate about the web development, so I've study/create some projects and I've always loved to produce a lot of content during my career.

 In my free time I like to listen to music (🎵), to watch documentaries (🎞️),to play (and watch) soccer (⚽️), to read some books (📚).